BOOKINGS AND PAYMENT

 What if I need to cancel my booking?
 Please let us know as soon as possible if you need to cancel your holiday, and refer to the Terms and Conditions for the process.

 When will I receive my booking confirmation?
-You should receive a confirmation email within 48 hours of your deposit payment and Booking Form being received.
+You should receive a confirmation email within 48 hours of your deposit payment and booking details being received.
 Please feel free to chase us if you've not received this.

 When should I pay the balance?
-The balance can be settled at any time up to, or upon, arrival.
+The balance and Security Deposit should be settled at least four weeks prior to your arrival.

 Are your cottages wheelchair accessible?
 Unfortunately there is at least one step into the back door of The Wee Bothy, but The Muckle Snug has been deliberately designed to be wheelchair friendly, being all on one level, and with an easy path from the parking space to the door.